 Many of you help us to reach our goals through sponsorship, supporting our events and organising your own events in aid of Afrikaya.
-But whatever your support or interest, past, present or future, from the children of The Gambia, the community in New Yundum, and from us, a heartfelt THANK YOU from the trustees of Afrikaya and the children and their families in New Yundum.
+But whatever your support or interest, past, present or future, from the children of The Gambia, the community in New Yundum, and from us [the trustees], a heartfelt THANK YOU.

 To find out more about the trustees of Afrikaya, go to About Us.

 Click School to find out more about the staff and the school itself.

 Land on which to build the school was purchased in September 2010.
 Whilst viewing the newly purchased land with the members of the local community, Geoff asked the name of the tree on the land.
 Immediately, Malang, the artist, responded: